Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Export-AzResourceGroup.md

 ```

 ### -Resource
-The IDs of the resources.
+The IDs of the resources to filter the export by.
-The only supported string currently is '*' (all resources).
-Future updates will support exporting specific resources.
+To export all resources, supply an array with single entry '*'.

 ```yaml
 Type: System.String[]